onthegomap/planetiler-examples/README.md

 - Learn Java basics: https://www.baeldung.com/java-tutorial ([chatgpt](https://chat.openai.com/) is also useful when getting started)
 - Learn more about working with Java in vscode: https://code.visualstudio.com/docs/java/java-tutorial
 - Read through the other example profiles in this repo to learn what you can do with planetiler
-- Add example yaml test cases for a profile (for example [`overturelayers/test.yml`](./overturelayers/tests.yml)) to ensure your profile maps input source features to expected output vector tile features.
+- Add example yaml test cases for a profile like [`overturelayers/test.yml`](./overturelayers/tests.yml) to ensure your profile maps input source features to expected output vector tile features.

 You should be able to start a simple profile in one file, split out into multiple files as complexity grows, and only introduce a build tool if you need to manage external dependencies. `planetiler.jar` already contains the most popular dependencies you are likely to need like [Google guava](https://github.com/google/guava), [JTS](https://github.com/locationtech/jts), readers for openstreetmap, shapefiles, geopackage, and geoparquet and writers for mbtiles and pmtiles archives.